 We know you’re extremely busy, and often overwhelmed, during Open Enrollment (OE) and the weeks leading up to it.
-Utilizing Automated Workflow can help make your OE period go smoother by allowing your agency to be more efficient and profitable by automating your manual, time-consuming tasks.
-Today we’ll discuss three challenges you can face with OE, the manual way you can target those challenges, and how Automated Workflow helps you overcome them more efficiently.
+Utilizing Automated Workflow makes your OE period run smoother, allowing your agency to be more efficient by automating your manual, time-consuming tasks.
+Today we’ll discuss three challenges you face during OE, the manual way many agencies are trying to manage those challenges, and how Automated Workflow helps you overcome them.

 Open Enrollment Challenge: Emailing Your Clients

 Email is a great way to stay in contact with your clients during OE to send them different reminders.

 Manual: Your system likely won’t have email marketing capabilities.
 So, to stay in touch with your many clients, you’ll have to email them all individually or import their contact information from your management system into an email marketing system like MailChimp or Constant Contact.
 This will force you to maintain two different databases that you’ll have to update separately every time you gain or lose a client.